Tummy Tuck Gone Wrong

 Mini tummy tucks are performed only on the lower abdomen, whereas full tummy tucks cover a larger area.

 If the price for the procedure seems too good to be true, it probably is.
-Mini tummy tucks should only be performed by board-certified plastic surgeons.
+Board-certified plastic surgeons should only perform mini tummy tucks.

-If possible, check out before-and-after photos of real clients and discuss your desired results with the surgeon beforehand.
+If possible, check out before-and-after photos of actual clients and discuss your desired results with the surgeon beforehand.

 Find a board-certified plastic surgeon near you with the American Society of Plastic Surgeons' surgeon finder.